2024 Field Season: June 2 - July 6

 Field school students will receive instruction in surveying techniques, the handling and processing of artifacts, and the recording of exposed areas and features.
 No prior archaeological experience is necessary.
-Participants may attend for 2 or 4 week sessions.
-Tuition is €700 for 2 weeks or €1300 for 4 weeks and includes room, board, and the cost of transportation within Portugal.
-The deadline for applications is April 15th, 2014.
+Participants may attend for 2, 3, or 5 week sessions (June 2 - July 6): Session dates TBA.
+Tuition is $1200 for 2 weeks, $1800 for 3 weeks, or $2800 for 5 weeks and includes room, board, and the cost of transportation within Portugal.
+The deadline for applications is April 1st, 2024 - but please note that as in 2023, we anticipate a LARGE pool of applicants so please do apply early.
 Both undergraduate and graduate students are encouraged to apply.
 International students are welcome.

 Discounted tuition is available for qualified university students.

 For more information, please contact:

 Dr. Emma Ljung

 eljung at princeton.edu